 Adapted from Michael Ruhlman's Ruhlman's Twenty

-- 4 walleye fillets, about six ounce each, skin removed
+4 walleye fillets, about six ounces each, skin removed

-Add 1 1/2 tablespoons of the butter and the tablespoon of flour to a small bowl, and knead together until the flour is completely incorporated.
+Add 1 1/2 tablespoons of butter and a tablespoon of flour to a small bowl, and knead together until flour is completely incorporated.
 (This is called a beurre manié.)

-Add the remaining butter to a large sauté pan set over medium heat.
-When the butter melts, add the minced shallot and cook until translucent.
-Add the wine, 1/2 cup of water, and the thyme.
-Bring the liquid to a simmer, and then lay the fillets in the pan.
-Cover the pan, and adjust the temperature to keep liquid at a simmer.
-Continue to simmer until the fillets are cooked, three to four minutes.
-Remove the fish and set aside on a platter.
+Add remaining butter to a large sauté pan set over medium heat.
+When butter melts, add minced shallot and cook until translucent.
+Add wine, 1/2 cup of water, and thyme.
+Bring liquid to a simmer, and then lay fillets in the pan.
+Cover pan, and adjust temperature to keep liquid at a simmer.
+Continue to simmer until fillets are cooked, 3 to 4 minutes.
+Remove fish and set aside on a platter.

-Turn the heat to high, add the flour and butter mixture, and cook until the sauce thickens.
-Season the sauce to taste with salt and lemon.
+Turn heat to high, add flour and butter mixture, and cook until sauce thickens.
+Season sauce to taste with salt and lemon.

 Transfer each fish fillet to a plate, coat with the sauce, and sprinkle with parsley.